List of religious flags of Vietnam: Family name flags

 The family flag (Cờ họ tộc) is considered one of the most sacred symbols of a family, symbolising the spirit, will, affection and strength of the family's unity.
 Family flags are typically hung in front of or inside of space near roads, at temples, family mausoleums, and on the occasions of death, an anniversary, and the Tết Nguyên Đán holiday.
 Most of the family flags are designed based on the structural principles of the traditional five-colour flag, with the square in the same red colour, and in its centre the family name (surname) is typically written in Chinese script in the colour yellow.
-The most common style of writing the family name is in Khải thư, but in cases when the character is featured on both sides of the flag the observe side typically features Khải thư while the reverse side typically features Chữ Triện.
+The most common style of writing the family name is in Khải thư, but in cases when the character is featured on both sides of the flag the obverse side typically features Khải thư while the reverse side typically features Chữ Triện.
 Not all family flags maintain the five-colour scheme of traditional flags as some only feature 4 colours.